 Applying Wine Cellar Insulation and Vapor Barriers

-Applying sufficient R-value insulation on all the walls and ceiling will help cool a wine storage space accordingly.
+Applying sufficient R-value insulation on all the walls and ceiling will keep a wine storage space even.

 Due to the perpetually cool environment of a wine cellar, the entire interior must be wrapped in a vapor barrier.
-The plastic sheeting must be installed correctly, to prevent costly damage down the line.
+The plastic sheeting must be installed correctly the first time to prevent costly rebuilds down the line.

-Proper wine cellar construction techniques ensure that moisture retarders are placed on the warm side of the wall surface, to prevent condensation build up.
+This means that moisture retarders are placed on the warm side of the wall surface to prevent condensation buildup.
 Incorrectly placed vapor barriers can cause damage to the walls, as well as ruin the overall quality of wines.

 Sealing the Wine Storage Room with a Quality Wine Cellar Door

-Proper wine cellar design Los Angeles and wine cellar construction should also take into account the type of wine cellar door that should be installed.
-An entryway door to a wine cellar not only completes the overall appearance of the wine storage space, but also provides a tight seal to the room.
+Proper wine cellar design Los Angeles and wine cellar construction should also take into account the type of wine cellar door to be installed.
+An entryway door to a wine cellar not only completes the overall appearance of the wine storage space but also provides a tight seal to the room.

-An efficient wine cellar door must be weather stripped on all sides, and equipped with an automatic door bottom, for better seal.
+An efficient wine cellar door must be weather-stripped on all sides, and equipped with an automatic door bottom for a better seal.
 It must be exterior rated, to prevent it from warping and shrinking over time.

 A wine cellar door should be functional and aesthetically pleasing.
-The right door will completely seal the entryway, prevent outside air from getting into the wine room, and enhance the beauty of the wine storage space.
-Common materials used in wine cellar doors are wood, glass, wrought iron, or a combination of all of the components.
+The right door will completely seal the entryway and prevent outside air from getting into the wine room.
+It will also enhance the beauty of the wine storage space.
+Common materials used in wine cellar doors are wood, glass, wrought iron – or a combination of all of the components.

-Glass doors should be made from dual-pane tempered glass, for excellent insulation.
+If you choose glass doors, they should be made from dual-pane tempered glass.
+This provides excellent insulation.
 Dual pane tempered glass also keeps condensation from forming around the door.
-Wine cellar design Los Angeles offers custom etchings on the glass, to give a wine cellar a one of a kind appearance.
+Wine cellar design Los Angeles also offers custom etchings on the glass to give a wine cellar a one-of-a-kind appearance.

 Wooden entryway doors are ideally constructed out of Laminated Veneer Lumber (or LVL).
 LVL is a wood product that consists of several layers of thin wood, attached together by adhesives.
-This provides better insulation qualities, excellent durability and most important they are resistant to warping.
-Regular doors will often warp over time and loose there ability to keep the room completely sealed.
-Loss of a good door seal can result in problems with mold higher running costs and the premature breakdown of the cooling equipment due to it having to run excessively to maintain the environment.
+This not only provides better insulation quality and excellent durability but also makes the door more resistant to warping.
+Regular doors will often warp over time and lose their ability to keep the room completely sealed.
+Loss of a good door seal can result in problems with mold, higher running costs, and the premature breakdown of the cooling equipment due to excessive run-time.

-Hand carved detailing on wood wine room doors and custom wrought iron designs in glass inset doors can also be great feature to add.
-These features create a beautiful unique look to any wine cellar.
+Hand carved detailing on wood wine room doors, along with custom wrought iron designs in glass inset doors can also be a great feature to add.
+They help create a unique look in any wine cellar.

 Choosing the Right Wine Storage and Display Racks

-In Los Angeles wine cellar construction and wine cellar design, the right type of wine storage and display racks should be taken into account.
-Good quality wine racks are essential to cellaring wines.
-They promote proper placement of wine bottles during storage and help to increase airflow for best stable cooling results.
+In wine cellar construction and wine cellar design, the right type of wine storage and display racks should be taken into account.
+Good quality wine racks are essential as they promote the proper placement of wine bottles during storage and help to increase airflow.

-Wine bottles need to be stored on their sides to keep the cork in constant contact with the wine, which maintains its seal and prevents the wine from deteriorating.
+Wine bottles need to be stored on their sides to keep the cork in constant contact with the wine.
+This maintains the seal and prevents the wine from deteriorating.

 Custom wine racks are excellent tools for displaying, organizing, and managing small or large quantities of wine bottles.
-There are various styles, sizes and configurations available, that can fit the storage requirements or design preferences of wine collectors.
+There are any number of styles, sizes, and configurations available to fit the design preferences of wine collectors.

 Wine racks are constructed from different materials, such as wood and metal.

-In addition, they are able to take stains and finishes very well, which can improve the appearance of the wine racking and add to the aesthetic quality of custom wine cellars.
+In addition, they are able to take stains and finishes very well.
+This adds to the aesthetic appearance of the racking – and the entire cellar.